Unenforceable Contracts: What to Watch Out For

 Misrepresentation

-Nondisclosure is essentially misrepresentation through silence -- when someone neglects to disclose an important fact about the deal.
-Courts look at various issues to decide whether a party had a duty to disclose the information, but courts will also consider whether the other party could or should have easily been able to access the same information.
-It should be noted that parties have a duty to disclose only material facts.
-But if Party A specifically asks Party B about a fact (material or non-material), then Party B has a duty to disclose the truth.
+"Nondisclosure" is essentially misrepresentation through silence—when someone neglects to disclose an important fact about the deal.
+Courts look at various issues to decide whether a party has a duty to disclose the information.
+But courts will also consider whether the other party could or should have easily been able to access the same information.

 Unconscionability

-Unconscionability means that a term in the contract or something inherent in or about the agreement was so shockingly unfair that the contract simply cannot be allowed to stand as is.
-The idea here again is to ensure fairness, so a court will consider:
+"Unconscionability" means that a term in the contract or something inherent in or about the agreement was so shockingly unfair that the contract simply can't be allowed to stand as is.
+Put in fewer words, unconscionability is when the contract shocks the conscience.
+This element can be procedural (a defect in the bargaining process) or substantive (a rip-off).

-• whether one side had difficulty understanding the terms of the agreement (due to language or literacy issues, for example), or
+• one side had difficulty understanding the terms of the agreement (due to language or literacy issues, for example), or

 Public Policy

-Contracts can be found unenforceable on grounds of public policy not only to protect one of the parties involved, but also because what the contract represents could pose harm to society as a whole.
 For example, a court will never enforce a contract promoting something already against state or federal law (you can never enforce a contract for an illegal marijuana sale) or an agreement that offends the "public sensibilities" (contracts involving some sort of sexual immorality, for example).
-Other examples of contracts (or contracts clauses) that are against public policy and therefore unenforceable include:

 • an employer forcing an employee to sign a contract that forbids workers from joining a union